 The consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC") for quarterly reports on Forms 10-Q and should be read in conjunction with the Company's consolidated audited financial statements and notes thereto for the year ended December 31, 2007, included in the 2007 Form 10-K. All terms used but not defined elsewhere herein have the meaning ascribed to them in the Company's 2007 annual report on Form 10-K filed on March 13, 2008.
 In the opinion of management, all adjustments (consisting of normal and recurring adjustments) considered necessary for a fair statement of the results of the interim periods presented have been included.
-The results of operations for the three months ended March 31, 2008 are not necessarily indicative of the results expected for the full year.
+The 2007 year-end balance sheet data was derived from the audited financial statements but does not include all disclosures required by accounting principles generally accepted in the Unites States of America.
+The results of operations for the three and six months ended June 30, 2008 are not necessarily indicative of the results expected for the full year.

 The accompanying consolidated financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
 The Company has incurred cumulative net losses and expects to incur additional losses to perform further research and development activities.
 The Company does not have commercial products and has limited capital resources.
 Management's plans with regard to these matters include continued development of its products as well as seeking additional research support funds and future financial arrangements.
 Although management will continue to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient future financing on commercially reasonable terms or that the Company will be able to secure funding from anticipated government contracts and grants.
-Management believes that existing cash balances combined with cash flows primarily from continuing government grants and contracts, anticipated new government grants and contracts or reduction of certain operating expenses will be sufficient to support its operations beyond the next twelve months, and will fund the Company's business objectives during that period.
+Management believes that existing cash balances combined with cash flows primarily from continuing government grants and contracts, anticipated new government grants and contracts and potential proceeds from its investment commitment will be sufficient to support its operations beyond the next twelve months, and will fund the Company's business objectives during that period.
 If the Company is unable to raise adequate capital or achieve profitability, future operations will need to be scaled back or discontinued.
 Continuance of the Company as a going concern is dependent upon, among other things, the success of the Company's research and development programs and the Company's ability to obtain adequate financing.
 The financial statements do not include any adjustments relating to the recoverability of the carrying amount of recorded assets and liabilities that might result from the outcome of these uncertainties.